- Upper Highway Hikes - Santa Catalina Mountains - Southern Arizona

 - Side of the Highway: Up-mountain

-- Vehicle Access: Most of the drive is Paved Roads/Passenger Car (Mountain Road - be careful of weather conditions!) - the last .4 miles to the Trailhead is on a dirt road that is often rough and slow but possible in most passenger cars (low clearance cars not recommended).
+- Vehicle Access: Most of the drive is Paved Roads/Passenger Car (Mountain Road - be careful of weather conditions!) - the last .4 miles to the Trailhead is on a dirt road and conditions vary - while passenger cars (low clearance cars not recommended) often make it up the road it can be quite rough and a vehicle with a more clearance is recommended.
 Closed to motor vehicles in winter (December 15 to March 1 - dates subject to change depending on weather/conditions).

 Fees and Services